riverbed/steelscript-scc/docs/tutorial.rst

 of the SCC appliance.
 Note that a URI scheme needs to be included in ``$hostname``, e.g. ``https://``.
 The second argument is an access code, which is required for OAuth 2.0 authentication.
-The access code is usually obtained on the web UI of the SCC appliance.
+The access code is usually obtained on the web UI of the SCC appliance (See the "Enabling REST API Access" section in your SCC documentation for more information).

 Generating Reports
 ------------------